startdias2/Network-Map/README.md

 Install Graphviz on your machine.

 ## 2
-Get the zip file and extract it, lick on the green code button on the top, If your via CLI use: git clone https://github.com/startdias2/Network-Map.git
+Get the zip file and extract it, click on the green code button on the top, If your via CLI use: git clone https://github.com/startdias2/Network-Map.git

 ## 3
 Open your PCAP with Wireshark,
 Go to:
-Statistics  >  Conversations  >  Select the "IPv4" bar > Click on "Copy" and slect "CSV".
+Statistics  >  Conversations  >  Select the "IPv4" bar > Click on "Copy" and select "CSV".

 ## 4
 Paste the information inside the conversations.csv file,